 Truths about Older Workers

 I cannot tell you how many calls and emails I get from industry people who are so stressed out and concerned about things that have not happened yet.
-There are certain things that we must all face about the industry that we LOVE to make our lives and careers easier…click “next” above or below
+There are certain things that we must all face about the industry that we LOVE to make our lives and careers easier…click “next” below

 We MUST Know When to Move On